Trix (company): Trix Twin Railway

 Under the name TTR (Trix Twin Railway), the TRIX Express model railway was also available in England from the end of 1935.
 First of all, locomotives made in Germany were repainted in England.
 Since 1936, the locomotive bogies that were still supplied from Germany were equipped with housings in the English style.
 A TRIX subsidiary in England had existed since the early 1930s and was initially responsible for sales of the metal construction kit.
 The English model range was further expanded after the German company founder Stephan Bing was driven out of Germany by the Nazis in 1938.
 In the beginning most of the models run with alternating current (AC).

 After second world war the production resumed in 1948 but began to lag behind the technology used by rivals.
 Trix switched from AC to DC (with its simple reversing function) later than rivals like Tri-ang, particularly the British Trix company.
 In 1956 Trix switched to DC and in 1967 to two-rail as used by most competitors.

 The production of plastic models began in the late 1950s; the three-wire system was able to last there until 1967, when the international two-wire system was converted.
 The company then changed hands several times and at times also operated as Trix Trains and British Trix.
 The legacy of TTR then went to the British subsidiary of Liliput in the 1970s.
 Production of British Trix OO gauge trains ceased in 1973.

 Minitrix

-N gauge models under the Minitrix brand were made from the late 1960s mostly of European prototypes (German and British primarily).
-North American prototypes were also manufactured and marketed under the Aurora "Postage Stamp" brand; later these items were sold under the American Tortoise, Model Power and Con-Cor brands.
+N gauge models under the Minitrix brand were made from the late 1960s mostly of European trains (German and British primarily).
+North American trains were also manufactured and marketed under the Aurora "Postage Stamp" brand; later these items were sold under the American Tortoise, Model Power and Con-Cor brands.
 Trix sometimes utilized North American consultants to aid in the design of this portion of the product line.
-The "Hornby Minitrix' brand was used in the 1980s for a short lived range of British outline models using the earlier product tooling.
+The "Hornby Minitrix' brand was used in the 1980s for a short lived range of British models using the earlier product tooling.